TomaszG/playwright-sauce-demo-tests/README.md

 ## Running the tests
 1. Run `pnpm run playwright:test` to run all the tests on Chrome, Firefox, and Safari.
 2. Run `pnpm run playwright:ui` to open the Playwright in UI mode.
+3. Run one of
+     * `pnpm run playwright:test:high-priority`
+     * `pnpm run playwright:test:medium-priority`
+     * `pnpm run playwright:test:low-priority`

+    to run only tests with @high or @medium or @low priority annotation.

 ## Tests structure
 * The tests are located in the [tests](/tests) folder.